By Sarah Jenkins

 If you require translation for an e-learning course Wolfestone language services firm can help you.
-Localised e-learning content can be a vital tool in ensuring that training can be a global process and reduce in country training costs.
+Localized e-learning content can be a vital tool in ensuring that training can be a global process and reduce in-country training costs.

 The professional translation services you can trust!